 ‘Assistive technology devices are intended to compensate for or alleviate an injury, handicap or illness or to replace a physical function.’
 MHRA Guidance Assistive technology: definition and safe use, published 18 December 2014.

-- This is equipment that enables a user to operate equipment within their environment using alternative technology which may include a dedicated controller
+EC equipment enables the user to operate electronic or electrical devices within their environment using alternative methods.

 Computer Access Equipment:

 Equipment that enables the user to employ alternative methods to access a computer when the standard interfaces (such as a keyboard, mouse or touchscreen) become difficult to operate due to physical impairment.

 EAT SW is a multi-disciplinary team employing clinical scientists, occupational therapists, technicians and technologists and administrators.

 Any patient within the region meeting the provision criteria can be referred into the service.
 This requires a referral form to be completed by a health or social care professional and sent through to the EAT team.
 Forms are available on this website and also by contacting the service direct.